tyleransom/DScourseS18/README.md

 5. Demonstrate good programming practices by writing code that can allow for easy collaboration with others
 6. Understand the differences between prediction and causality, and the cases in which each is useful

-In this course students, through lecture and application, students will learn about:
+In this course students, through lecture and application, will learn about:
 * Good programming practices, including how to write code collaboratively with others
 * Software to increase research productivity including:
     * LaTeX/Markdown